00fox/Ds2vJoy/README.md

 - The mapping won't be launched if this button is pressed
   - double, except if this mapping is already running
   - see 'Pause' for more informations about not condition
-- Taking into consideration that 'LastResult' is the result of the last or/xor table, the mapping is lauched over those conditions:
+- Taking into consideration that 'LastResult' is the result of the last or/xor table, the mapping is launched over those conditions:

  Not1 | Not2 | LastResult |       | Source4 |       | Source5 |
 :----:|:----:|:----------:|:-----:|:-------:|:-----:|:-------:|